About Me

 This organization, whose mission statement reads,

-is the group responsible for sponsoring various projects around campus to improve the aesthetics of the outdoors, especially.
+"…to develop a broad based, student lead effort towards environmental awareness and stewardship, by promoting sustainable relationships between in Ecological, Economical and Societal systems on campus in the local communities,"is the group responsible for sponsoring various projects around campus to improve the aesthetics of the outdoors, especially.
 The GCI is responsible for collecting the recycling inside dorms and, according to the group's website, the project is continually being expanded and improved.
 The group also sponsors the BAT bus, which transports students all around the Bangor/Brewer area for free.
 Though the website doesn't seem to be updated regular, it provides information about the GCI's past projects, as well as contact information.

 There are always ways to get involved with projects on-campus, and helping make the school greener is a great cause with which to help out and contribute your ideas and energy.
 Contact the appropriate group for more information.